-Administrative challenges of BLM leasing of select parcels with high wildlife habitat values would be in line with NMDGF's protest of the BLM's Proposed Resource Management Plan Amendment/Final Environmental Impact Statement for oil and gas leasing in Sierra and Otero Counties, which cited your agency's concerns about the impacts of leasing on wildlife and wildlife habitat.7
+Administrative challenges of BLM leasing of select parcels with high wildlife habitat values would be in line with NMDGF's protest of the BLM's Proposed Resource Management Plan Amendment/Final Environmental Impact Statement for oil and gas leasing in Sierra and Otero Counties, which cited your agency's concerns about the impacts of leasing on wildlife and wildlife habitat.5

-The four imperiled aquatic invertebrates proposed for federal listing - Noel's Amphipod, Koster's Springsnail, Roswell Springsnail, and Pecos Assiminea - are all imperiled by oil and gas exploration and extraction.
+The four imperiled aquatic invertebrates that were federally listed in 2005 - Noel's Amphipod, Koster's Springsnail, Roswell Springsnail, and Pecos Assiminea - are all imperiled by oil and gas exploration and extraction.
 This activity continues to be authorized by BLM adjacent to the Bitter Lake National Wildlife Refuge, the principal remaining habitat for these species.
-NMDGF should include in recommendations for these species to pressure BLM to not approve any more applications for permit to drill or allow leasing of any more parcels in this area.
+NMDGF should include in recommendations for these species its commitment to pressure BLM to deny applications for permit to drill or allow leasing of any more parcels in this area.
 Other species which rely on this refuge (e.g., Wrinkled marshsnail) will also enjoy this habitat protection.